cdo256/virtualsets/src/Dissertation/Fin.lagda.md

 We also will make use of bichotomy, which in this context splits on less or equal (`fle`), or greather than (`fgt`).
 ```
-data Bichotomyᶠ {x y} (a : Fin x) (b : Fin y) : Type where
+data Dichotomyᶠ {x y} (a : Fin x) (b : Fin y) : Type where
-  fle : a ≤ᶠ b → Bichotomyᶠ a b
+  fle : a ≤ᶠ b → Dichotomyᶠ a b
-  fgt : b <ᶠ a → Bichotomyᶠ a b
+  fgt : b <ᶠ a → Dichotomyᶠ a b

-open Bichotomyᶠ
+open Dichotomyᶠ
 ```

 Now we will write a function that will decide which of the three cases